lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

  [![data](/images/data.png)]()
 Click the top left menu and Create a Workspace to get started [![workspace](/images/workspace.png)]()
-Click on your workspace and then the Notebooks menu to work with Jupyter Notebooks [![workspace-menu](/images/workspace-menu.png)]()
+Click on your workspace, then the Notebooks menu to run Notebooks [![workspace-menu](/images/workspace-menu.png)]()

 ### How to verify you've done it